 However, this is only if you’re in a quiet environment.
 In loud environments, only the microphone that faces inside your ear gets activated, rendering it unusable unless you shout.

-The sound quality here isn’t audiophile grade by any means – the overall sound signature is a tad warm and unnatural – but it’s good for the price and it holds up in many genres of music.
-The Galaxy Buds were supposed to provide some competition to the Airpods which were dominating the market and, from a technical standpoint, they were well equipped to do so.
+The sound quality here isn’t audiophile grade by any means – the overall sound signature is a tad warm and unnatural – but it’s good for the price,e and it holds up in many genres of music.
+The Galaxy Buds were supposed to provide some competition to the Airpods, which were dominating the market, and, from a technical standpoint, they were well equipped to do so.

-The app we’ve mentioned also gives you five EQ presets to choose from – bass boost, soft, dynamic, clear, treble boost.
-We suggest using the dynamic mode at all times as the others are quite underwhelming.
+The app we’ve mentioned also gives you five EQ presets to choose from – bass boost, soft, dynamic, clear, and treble boost.
+We suggest using the dynamic mode at all times, as the others are quite underwhelming.

 We should also point out that the Galaxy Buds support AAC!
 So pairing them with iPhones will result in a great sound.
 You’ll be missing some features that Android users get, but the audio quality will not suffer in the least.
 In fact, we found that the Galaxy Buds sounded better on iPhones than non-Samsung Androids, as there’s no aptX support here.